Berny23/LD-ToyPad-Emulator/README.md

 To add the rule, simply just move the `99-dimensions.rules` file to `/etc/udev/rules.d/` (a reboot might be required)

-If moving the file is not allowed, just open a terminal inside the `rules.d` folder and run this command: `sudo nano 99-dimensions.rule`, open the rule file in the server root in a text editor, copy the contents and paste in the terminal then press Ctrl + X to save the file.
+If moving the file is not allowed, just open a terminal inside the `rules.d` folder and run this command: `sudo nano 99-dimensions.rule`, open the rule file in the server root in a text editor, copy the contents and paste it in the terminal then press Ctrl + X to save the file.

 ### Webpage not reachable (Oracle VirtualBox)
 Shutdown your virtual machine (icon in the upper right corner).
 In VirtualBox's manager, click your image and open `Settings`.
 Under `Network` change `Attached to:` to `Bridged Adapter` and click `ok`.
 Start your virtual machine.